 An analysis of the percentile earnings changes in Oklahoma’s mining industry provides an important indicator of economic and business trends as well as job growth for the state.
 The data used in this publication is our agency’s administrative earnings records to construct a 10-year history of changes in earnings as measured by percentiles for the mining industry, as previously done for an aggregate of all Oklahoma industries.

 The rapid rise in women’s labor force participation was a major development in the labor market during the second half of the 20th century.
-This report examines trends in the female workforce in Oklahoma from 2001 to 2018 using the Census Bureau's Quarterly Workforce Indicators (QWi) dataset.
+This updated report re-examines trends in the female workforce in Oklahoma from 2001 to 2020 using the Census Bureau's Quarterly Workforce Indicators (QWI) dataset.

-This report provides data on Oklahoma's workforce who are age 65 and older.
-In addition to analyzing trends in Oklahoma's workers age 65 and older, the report also provides comparisons of trends amongst all age groups using the Census Bureau's Quarterly Workforce Indicators (QWI) dataset.
+This updated report provides data from 2001 to 2020 on Oklahoma's workforce who are age 65 and older.
+In addition to analyzing trends in Oklahoma's workers age 65 and older, this report also provides comparisons of trends among all age groups using the Census Bureau's Quarterly Workforce Indicators (QWI) dataset.

 Oklahoma Youth Labor Force